Pioneering learning and teaching at Brunel Medical School

 Bringing depth, efficiency and flexibility to your learning

-You will be able to access our digital platforms from your laptop, mobile phone, or tablet 24/7 at a time and place that suits you.
+You'll be able to access our digital platforms from your laptop, mobile phone, or tablet 24/7 at a time and place that suits you.
 Our platforms will provide integrated support for all aspects of your learning experience, including timetabling, access to online resources, virtual microscopy, use for classroom learning, feedback, workplace-based assessments, peer interactions and student support.

 This approach will facilitate your learning, whether taking place in your own accommodation or home, on campus, whilst travelling or in the healthcare setting.
 We have established expertise in Team-Based Learning (TBL), our main method of classroom instruction.
-Through this highly engaging, interactive, ‘flipped classroom’ approach, you will prepare for your TBL sessions using our bespoke online course materials and then work in together in small teams to think through relevant science and medicine-based questions, facilitated by expert academics and clinicians.
+Through this highly engaging, interactive, ‘flipped classroom’ approach, you'll prepare for your TBL sessions using our bespoke online course materials and then work in together in small teams to think through relevant science and medicine-based questions, facilitated by expert academics and clinicians.

 The TBL process, with its underpinning digital learning system, will provide you with on-going feedback to guide your learning; enabling your teachers to tailor their teaching according to the needs of the class.
-It will also provide learning analytics to help the school identify students who may need more support, and to continuously improve the way our curriculum is delivered.
+It'll also provide learning analytics to help the school identify students who may need more support, and to continuously improve the way our curriculum is delivered.

 This approach develops your communication skills through working with your team colleagues and when addressing the whole class to explain your ideas.
 In this way TBL also enhances your listening skills and leadership potential.